 Users have placed these cards on their bedstand to spark late-night conversation and taken them on roadtrips to pass the time learning about themselves and their partners.
 You don’t have to sit and play for hours, but can pick up a card at random and spark a meaningful, fun conversation.

 Sometimes, a board game can be an essential part of date night, taking your intimacy to new—more physical—levels.
+Here are some of the best couples games for a sexy date night.

 Less a board game and more of an adult “toy”, the Kama Sutra Board Game is designed to spice up your evenings with your partner.
 The game is full of ideas for intimate activities, which you complete while moving your pieces on the game board.